Doing an insurance health check sounds like fun doesn’t it? It’s sort of one of those jobs that is probably not on the list, even for a rainy day.

 a) Shop around

 In New Zealand, there are a number of insurance companies to choose from.
 It may pay to talk to more than one insurer before you make a decision.
 For general insurance (home, contents, motor, marine, business) all of the companies are on ICNZ’s website.
 If you want to use a broker you can find one on the IBANZ website.
-For life insurance providers, check out the Financial Services Council website.
-And for Health Insurance, the Health Funds Association.
+For life and health insurance providers, check out the Financial Services Council website.

 b) Don’t just buy on price

 It is easy to call a few companies and get quotes but you need to ensure you are taking into account all the differences.
 If you are interested to understand more about premiums and what influences the price you are charged, check out our guide on insurance pricing.

 c) Do your research on benefits and terms